Dorothy Spencer: 1962–1963: Cleopatra

 Spencer was handed the "most difficult task" of her career when she edited Joseph L. Mankiewicz's Cleopatra (1963).
 Initially budgeted at $2 million, the production was plagued by cost overruns and casting changes.
 Mankiewicz was hired to replace Rouben Mamoulian, who had been the film's initial director, after the production had spent $5 million.
 Dissatisfied with the earlier scripts, Mankiewicz had written an incomplete shooting script and rewrote the script by longhand as filming proceeded.

 When principal photography was completed, Mankiewicz had shot 120 mi of footage.
 By October 1962, Mankiewicz had screened a five-and-a-half hour rough cut to Darryl F. Zanuck in Paris.
 Undeterred by the film's length, Mankiewicz had envisioned releasing Cleopatra in two parts: the first installment titled Caesar and Cleopatra and the second Antony and Cleopatra.
 Zanuck disagreed with Mankiewicz's vision as the studio aimed to publicize the onscreen pairing of Elizabeth Taylor and Richard Burton.
 He hired editor Elmo Williams to write a detailed analysis of the rough cut, in which Zanuck delivered a written response considering the battle sequences amateurish and unconvincing.
 Mankiewicz replied back in a letter sent days later, defending himself as he and Spencer had prepared a "rough cut" of the film and planned to discuss the final editing.

-As plans for another meeting were rebuffed, Mankiewicz learned that Zanuck and Williams had went to Spencer's hotel to discuss the footage he and Spencer had removed.
+As plans for another meeting were rebuffed, Mankiewicz learned that Zanuck and Williams had gone to Spencer's hotel to discuss the footage he and Spencer had removed.
 Mankiewicz tried to arrange to view the cut himself but was told it would be unavailable to him.
 Two weeks had passed since the rough-cut screening, and Mankiewicz sent a three-page letter to Zanuck demanding where he stood in relation to the film.
 Zanuck replied in a nine-page letter, blaming him for the film's cost overruns and fired him upon the completion of the dubbing.
 Months later, Zanuck rehired Mankiewicz to reshoot two key battle sequences in Almería, Spain.

 At Zanuck's request, Spencer reedited the film down to four hours for the premiere.
 However, to maximize the number of showings per day in each theatre, Cleopatra had its runtime truncated to slightly over three hours for first-run engagements.
 A year later, in 1964, Cleopatra garnered nine Oscar nominations at the Academy Awards, including Spencer's third nomination for Best Film Editing.